Azure-Samples/cognitive-services-quickstart-code/java/Face/README.md

   - Detect Faces: detect a face or faces in an image and URL
   - Find Similar: find face similar to the single-faced image in the group image
   - Verify: with 2 images, check if they are the same person or different people
-  - Identify: with grouped images of the same person, use group to find similar faces in another image
+  - Identify: with grouped images of the same person (in a person group), use group to find similar faces in another image
   - Group Faces: groups images into sub-groups based on same person images

 If cutting / pasting specific examples only, for instance say you only want Identify, be sure to include any helper methods it uses.
 For instance, Identify uses the Detect Faces example as a helper method.

 ## Prerequisites
   - Create a **lib** folder in the root directory of your project, then add the jars from dependencies.txt list.
+    As an option, you can open the faceapi-dependencies.jar file to have all dependency jars immediately, although versions may have changed since the time of this post.
+Refer to dependencies.txt for URLs of the libraries to update if needed.
   - Download the ms-azure-cs-faceapi.jar in this repo and add to your lib folder.
   - Add your Face subscription key to your environment variables with the name FACE_SUBSCRIPTION_KEY.
   - Replace the "myRegion" variable in the authenticate section with your region. <br>